Thank you for your interest. We have awarded all of the Sherman Fairchild Summer Research Stipends for 2021.

 Awards will be announced mid to late spring term.

-Kalamazoo College received a grant from the Sherman Fairchild Foundation that will fund at least 15 summer research stipends in the areas of biology, chemistry, or physics each year for three years.
-Approximately half of the research stipends will go support SIP research and the other half will support research experiences for younger students.
+Kalamazoo College received a grant from the Sherman Fairchild Foundation that will fund up to 20 summer research stipends in the areas of biology, chemistry, or physics for the summer of 2021.
+Approximately half of the research stipends will support SIP research and the other half will support research experiences for younger students.

-At least 12 summer stipends will be awarded for summer research with a Kalamazoo College professor.
-Up to 3 summer stipends will be awarded for research with a mentor off campus.
+Most of the summer stipends will be awarded for summer research with a Kalamazoo College professor.
+Up to 3 summer stipends (possibly more during the summer of 2021) will be awarded for research with a mentor off campus.
 Students that are on campus for their summer research are expected to participate in the Dow mini-poster session at the end of August.

 Materials needed for the application